Akshara-j8/vibecoding_vnr/README.md

 Physiverse is an interactive physics learning platform built during a vibe coding hackathon.
 It combines structured lessons, practice problems, and real-time physics simulations to help students understand concepts visually instead of just memorizing formulas.

-The goal of this project is simple:

-> Make physics intuitive, visual, and interactive.
+The goal of this project is to make physics intuitive, visual, and interactive.

 ---